 You should also avoid using most cosmetics or other topical medicines that make your skin more sensitive to sunlight or make your skin dry.
 Additionally, ARAZLO Lotion should not be used on skin with eczema or sunburn.
 Note that cold weather may be more irritating to your skin during treatment with ARAZLO Lotion.

-Like many other topical prescription products, ARAZLO Lotion may cause skin irritation, pain at the site of application, dryness, flaking, peeling, redness, and itching, If you have any of these symptoms, your doctor may tell you to use a moisturizer, decrease how often you use ARAZLO Lotion, or stop treatment all together.
+Yes, ARAZLO Lotion may cause skin irritation, pain at the site of application, dryness, flaking, peeling, redness, and itching.
+If you have any of these symptoms, your doctor may tell you to use a moisturizer, decrease how often you use ARAZLO Lotion, or stop treatment all together.

 ARAZLO Lotion is clinically proven and FDA approved to treat both noninflammatory and inflammatory acne.
 The active ingredient in ARAZLO Lotion is called tazarotene and it fights acne by triggering a range of activities in the skin.

-Most topical prescription products will cause some irritation in the first few weeks after starting treatment.
-In clinical studies, irritation with ARAZLO Lotion began to steadily drop off after Week 2.
-When ARAZLO Lotion 0.045% was compared to Tazorac Cream 0.1%, a formulation containing a higher percentage of tazarotene, about half as many patients reported side effects with ARAZLO Lotion than with Tazorac Cream.
+ARAZLO Lotion might cause some irritation in the first few weeks after starting treatment.
+In clinical studies, irritation with ARAZLO Lotion began to steadily drop off after week 2.

 Before applying ARAZLO Lotion, you should wash your face gently with a mild cleanser and water, and then pat your skin dry.
 Next, apply a thin layer of ARAZLO Lotion to the affected areas once a day as your doctor advises.
 Be sure to wash your hands with soap and water after use.
 Do not get ARAZLO Lotion into your eyes, the corners of your nose, your mouth, or vagina.
 If you use other medicines on your face, don't apply them at the same time as ARAZLO Lotion.